 - Listening: Learners listen to a 911 call and answer questions.
 Audios can be played twice during the assessment. - Speaking: Distribute one of the prompt picture cards for the Speaking assessment to the learner you are assessing.
 In the role of a 911 operator, ask questions in a simulated 911 call.
 Learners answer questions about the emergency situation on their card.
-As learners answer the questions, use the assessment form (for either CLB1 or CLB 2) to check off whether the learner answered each question, and how well the learner performed on each criteria item. - Reading: Learners answer comprehension questions about a text.
-Note that there are separate texts and comprehension questions for CLB 1 and CLB 2. - Writing: Learners complete a form with personal information and emergency contact (CLB 2).
+As learners answer the questions, use the assessment form (for either CLB 2 or CLB 3) to check off whether the learner answered each question, and how well the learner performed on each criteria item. - Reading: Learners answer comprehension questions about a text.
+Note that there are separate texts and comprehension questions for CLB 2 and CLB 3. - Writing: Learners complete a form with personal information and emergency contacts.
+Feedback: - Productive Tasks (speaking and writing):